eosnetworkfoundation/grant-framework/applications/EO2_boilerplate.md

 ### Team Experience

 The team has more than 20 years of collective experience in software development plus 10 years in IT project management.
-Some of the project that the team has worked on include integration of payment system in the Chilean tax offices, programming microcontrolers for IoT solutions and, participating in blockchain bounties.
+Some of the projects that the team has worked on include integration of payment system in the Chilean tax offices, programming microcontrolers for IoT solutions and, participating in blockchain bounties.

 ### Team Org Repos